-Baghouse filter cages provide support to your filter bags, and can affect your baghouse’s efficiency.
-If filter bags are not fitted to the wire cage properly, or wire cages are not replaced when they become rough or rusty, the efficiency of your baghouse dust collection system will be reduced.
-Regular preventive maintenance keeps filters running efficiently and saves major baghouse repairs in the future.
+Baghouse filter cages provide support to your filter bags, and can affect the baghouse’s dust collection efficiency.
+If filter bags are not fitted to the wire filter cage properly, or if wire filter cages are not replaced when they become rough or rusty, the efficiency and service life of the filter bag media will be reduced.
+Regular preventive maintenance that includes inspection and replacement of damaged filter cages keeps baghouse dust collectors running efficiently and saves major baghouse repairs in the future.

-IAC supplies a wide range of baghouse filter cage configurations.
+IAC supplies a wide range of baghouse dust collector filter cage configurations.
 Common wire cage constructions consist of 10, 12, or 20 vertical wire stringers.
-Standard horizontal ring spacings on the wire cage are 4”, 6” or 8”.
+Standard horizontal ring spacings are 4”, 6” or 8”.

-If plenum height restrictions are a problem, two-piece cages are available.
+If plenum height restrictions are a problem, two-piece filter cages are available.

-The strongest filter bag cage for pulse-jet baghouses is known as the “rigid wire” cage.
-It is designed to provide uniform support to the overall length of the fabric filter, utilizing stringer wires that are equally spaced around the circumference of the cage and welded to support rings that are spaced along the length of the cage.
+The strongest filter cages for pulse-jet baghouses are known as a “rigid wire” cage.
+A rigid wire filter cage is designed to provide uniform support to the overall length of the fabric filter, utilizing stringer wires that are equally spaced around the circumference of the filter cage and welded to support rings that are spaced along the length of the filter cage.

-IAC also supplies oval cages, please call for details.
+IAC also supplies oval bag filter cages – please contact us for details.

 Not sure which filter bag cage configuration your current baghouse dust collector application utilizes?

 Specialty Filter Cage Wire and Coatings